All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: The finite quotient singularity

-with kernel $\{\pm 1\}$, which is surjective for dimension reasons.
-This isogeny realises the equality of root systems $\mathsf{C}_2 = \mathsf{B}_2$.
-The centre of $G$ is $\ZZ_2 \times_{\ZZ_2} \ZZ_2 = \{\pm 1\}$, which is also equal to $[G,G]$.
-Thus, the image $\gamma(G)$ is isomorphic to the abelianisation $\Ab(G) \cong \ZZ_2^4$.
-This subgroup of $\SO(W)$ has a simultaneous orthogonal eigenbasis, so that it is identified under this choice of basis with the subgroup of diagonal matrices. \begin{prop} There is a basis of $W$, unique up to scaling and reordering, such that $G$ is the preimage under $\gamma$ of the group of diagonal matrices $\ZZ_2^4 < \SO(W)$.
+\begin{prop} There is an orthonormal basis of $W$, unique up to scaling and reordering, such that $G$ is the preimage under $\gamma$ of the group of diagonal matrices $\ZZ_2^4 < \SO(W)$.
 The conjugation action of the permutation group $S_5 < \Ort(W)$ lifts uniquely to a conjugation action $S_5 \to \Aut(G)$, whose composition with $\Aut(G) \onto \Out(G)$ is an isomorphism $S_5 \cong \Out(G)$.
 In particular, we have a semidirect product decomposition $\Aut(G) \cong \Inn(G) \rtimes \Out(G) \cong \ZZ_2^4 \rtimes S_5$. \end{prop} \begin{proof} The first statement follows from the spectral theorem for orthogonal matrices.
 For the second, we have $\Ort(W) = \{\pm \Id\} \cdot \SO(W)$, giving a two-to-one covering $\mu_4 \cdot \Sp(V) \to \Ort(W)$.
 The preimage of $S_5$ in $\mu_4 \cdot \Sp(V)$, call it $\widetilde S_5$, acts on $G$ by conjugation, with kernel $\pm \Id$ (note that $\mu_4$ is not a subgroup of $\widetilde S_5$, since $\pm \Id$ is not a subgroup of $S_5$).
 Therefore this action descends to the quotient $S_5$.
 Since these induce all (nontrivial) outer automorphisms of $\ZZ_2^4$, the composition $S_5 \to \Aut(G) \to \Out(G)$ is injective.
 Since $\Out(G) \cong S_5$ by \cite[Proposition 2.2.2]{BS-sra}, this is actually an isomorphism, and the first map gives a homomorphic section of the quotient $\Aut(G) \to \Out(G)$.
 This establishes the last fact. \end{proof} \begin{remark} Since there is a unique irreducible representation of $G$ of dimension greater than one (see \cite[Proposition~2.0.1(v)]{BS-sra}), every subgroup of $\Sp_4$ isomorphic to $G$ is actually conjugate to it.
 Similarly, by the spectral theorem as in the beginning of the proof of Proposition~\ref{p:G-facts}, every subgroup of $\SO_5$ isomorphic to $\ZZ_2^4$ is conjugate to the diagonal subgroup.
 So $G$ is also the unique subgroup of $\Sp_4$, up to conjugation, whose image in $\SO_5$ is isomorphic to $\ZZ_2^4$. \end{remark}